Not only does proper website architecture help your users, but it can be a game-changer for your SEO.

 How does site architecture benefit SEO?

-If someone lands on your website through an online search query but can’t find the information they’re looking for, they’re likely to bounce from your site.
-What’s worse, they might never return.
+If someone lands on your website through an online search query but can’t find the information they’re looking for, they’re likely to bounce from your site and look elsewhere.

 Having a clean, intuitive navigation allows people to find the pages relevant to them quickly, which keeps them on your site.
 For that reason, it’s best to always put the user first when considering how to set up your site navigation.